AUDIT OF THE FINANCIAL STATEMENTS

 • give a true and fair view of the state of affairs of the company at the year end and profit or loss for the year then ended;

-• have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice or IFRSs as adopted by the European Union (if applicable); and
+• have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice or, if applicable, UK-adopted international accounting standards or International accounting standards in conformity with the requirements of the Companies Act 2006; and

 • have been prepared in accordance with the requirements of the Companies Act 2006.